Cressida Bell

 Cressida Bell (born 1959) is an English artist and designer, specializing in textiles, interior design, cake decoration and illustration.

 She is the daughter of critic, author and artist Quentin Bell and Anne Olivier Bell.
 She is the granddaughter of Vanessa Bell and great niece of Virginia Woolf.

 She studied at Middlesex Polytechnic, Saint Martin's School of Art and finally at the Royal College of Art in London, where she graduated in 1984 with an MA in textile design.

+Bell is a designer of textiles, lampshades, greetings cards and stationery, known for colourful patterns which hark back to early 20th century British design.

 Bell also decorates cakes to commission, having published a book Cressida Bell’s Cake Design in 2013.